jcarenza67/Hallways/README.md

 * 4:12: Duplicated hallway and am approaching teleportation transition differently.
 Going to try and make it so the player can't see the teleportation.
 July 24th
 * 2:00: Adding new animation to monster.
+* 2:30: Added the animation and set it to loop with a blend tree.

 # License